 Mastiha is a unique Greek product with a distinctive taste.
 This is actually a pine resin derived from the mastic trees that are indigenous to Chios island.

-Historically, the pine-tasting resin was used as a chewing gum across Southern Europe and in some Arabian nations.
+Historically, the pine-tasting resin was used as chewing gum across Southern Europe and in some Arabian nations.
 Mastiha is supposedly good for improving oral health.

 There is also a dedicated mastiha shop on the corner of El.
 Venizelou and Kriezotou in Central Athens.
 Here, you have the option of sampling mastiha products before you buy them.